ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/invertebrate/pan-trapping/pan-trapping-mapping.md

 # Pan trapping protocol mapping

-The mapping of the source app data to the TERN Ontology on this page is applicable to the [Pan trapping protocol](https://linked.data.gov.au/def/nrm/666e5aa5-e545-4637-bc52-a296d647b303) protocol.
+The mapping of the source app data to the TERN Ontology on this page is applicable to the [Pan trapping protocol](https://linked.data.gov.au/def/nrm/666e5aa5-e545-4637-bc52-a296d647b303) protocol in [Invertebrate Fauna](https://linked.data.gov.au/def/nrm/0ad98270-707f-4a78-acd1-666faa2c124e) module.

 Mentions of observable properties should refer to [pan-trapping/overview](/information-models/tern-ontology/dev-guide/dawe-protocol/invertebrate/pan-trapping/overview) for the feature type and value type information.